deployKF/website/content/guides/local-quickstart.md

 ### Wait for Cluster to be Ready

-Wait until the cluster is ready (all pods are in a `Running` or `Completed` state) before continuing.
+Wait until the cluster is ready before continuing (all Pods in a `Running` or `Completed` state).
+Here are some ways to check the status of Pods:

 ??? steps "Get the state of Pods - _`k9s`_ :star:"